arjun-awx/card-report/README.md

 To create a report with today's transactions, run:
 `python3 create-card-report.py -d today`

-To create a report with transcations from a custom date, run:
+To create a report with transcations on a specific date, run:
 `python3 create-card-report.py -d YYYY-MM-DD`

+To create a monthly report, run:
+`python3 create-card-report.py -d last_month`
+or
+`python3 create-card-report.py -d this_month`

 ## Output

 Output CSV file is created in the same directory.

-Output file naming convention is `report-YYYY-MM-DD.csv`
+Output file naming convention is `report-YYYY-MM.csv` for monthly report and `report-YYYY-MM-DD.csv` for report for a specific date.